ldgabbay/jwplayer/as3/doc/rests/options.rst

 .. describe:: start ( 0 )

    Position in seconds where playback should start.
-This option works for :ref:`http`, :ref:`rtmp` and the MP3 and Youtube :ref:`files <formats>`.
+This option works for :ref:`http`, :ref:`rtmp` and the MP3 and Youtube :ref:`files <media>`.
 It does not work for regular videos.

 .. describe:: streamer ( undefined )